Load the package and data

 ## ----------------

-## prm=NA, so current parameters are used.
+## Argument 'prm' is NA, so parameters in 'model$prm' are used.

 # Plot it